DaveCaulfield/Zapp/testing.md

 - Applying this code worked and the game runs one full game loop at a time despite multiple presses of the play button.
 - The concept of testing for and defending an issue like this came from Dave Horrocks webinar at Code Institute.
 - The solution came from watching a video lecture on [itprotv](https://www.itpro.tv/)

 ## Resolved
 - Testing highlighted that the audio mute feature muted the game music that plays during the game but not the sound effects.
 - The code was revisited and ammended to include all audio sound effects in the mute feature.
-- Further testing found that the game over music was still playing after the mute feature was selected.
+- Further testing found that the game over music still played after the mute feature was selected.
 - The function call for the game over music was moved and an if statement was added to check if mute was enabled.
 - These fixes improve the game experience for the user.